Ropes & Gray Represents E-mart in its $3 Billion Acquisition of eBay’s Korean Businesses

 E-mart is South Korea’s first and largest hypermarket operator and a unit of the Korean retail giant Shinsegae Group. eBay Korea operates South Korea’s leading e-commerce platforms including G-Market, Auction and G-9.
 With the transaction, eBay Korea and E-mart will be able to build a 360-degree ecosystem which will allow full touch points with customers in categories ranging from grocery to general merchandise.

 The Ropes & Gray team was led by private equity partner Jaewoo Lee and included private equity counsel Kelly Jin and private equity associate Ethan Kim (all of Seoul).
-The team also included private equity partners Oliver Nip and Jackie Kahng (both of Hong Kong); tax partner Elaine Murphy (Boston) and tax associate Chris Shim (New York); litigation & enforcement partners Samer Musallam (Washington D.C.) and Ruchit Patel (London), litigation & enforcement counsel Lisa Kaltenbrunner, litigation & enforcement associate Lou Northover and litigation trainee solicitor Dorothea Weitzer (all of London); private equity associates Stephen Hui and Boxin Wang (both of Hong Kong); mergers & acquisitions partners Matthew Jacobson (San Francisco) and Tara Fisher (Boston); litigation & enforcement partner Thomas Brown (New York), litigation & enforcement counsel Steven Kaye and Deidre Johnson (both of Boston), and litigation & enforcement associate Kennan Khatib (Washington D.C.).
+The team also included private equity partners Oliver Nip and Jackie Kahng (both of Hong Kong); tax partner Elaine Murphy (Boston) and tax associate Chris Shim (New York); litigation & enforcement partners Samer Musallam (Washington D.C.) and Ruchit Patel (London), litigation & enforcement counsel Lisa Kaltenbrunner and litigation trainee solicitor Dorothea Weitzer (all of London); private equity associates Stephen Hui and Boxin Wang (both of Hong Kong); mergers & acquisitions partner Tara Fisher (Boston); litigation & enforcement partner Thomas Brown (New York) and litigation & enforcement counsel Steven Kaye and Deidre Johnson (both of Boston).